nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 nuxeo.vcs.optimizations.acl.maxsize=999999
 ```

-Any value > 4000 will make SQL Server use NVARCHAR(MAX) instead of NVARCHAR(4000) for its internal datastructures.
+Any value > 4000 will make SQL Server use NVARCHAR(MAX) instead of NVARCHAR(4000) for its internal data structures.

 On PostgreSQL this feature already existed (default to 4096) but was not easily configurable, the same configuration property can be used to increase the value.
 The specific value requested will be used (there is no notion of MAX).